alkampfergit/personal-blog/codewrecks/content/post/old/2009/05/using-isqlquery-to-load-data-with-nhibernate.md

 Thanks to [SQlQuery](https://www.hibernate.org/hib_docs/nhibernate/1.2/reference/en/html/querysql.html) I created a stored that accepts three parameters, it paginates record server-side with temp tables, and it is superfast.
 Then I begin to think how to map it into nhibernate.
 Moreover in client code I do not access directly the ISession, because the NHibernate layer was based on a previous query modelâ€¦ (that sooner or later will be dropped to permits direct access to ISession=, but for now all legacy nhibernate layer uses this custom query model, so I have no way to remove it.

 Moreover, since I need to join tables, if I ask for 10 records, actually the stored returns higher number of records, because it returns 10 records from the base table, but after joins with other tables the number of returned records is greater than 10.
-I made the stored so it returns rows from all five tables, and I create all foreign key directly in the stored, now Iâ€™m able to write code like.
+I made the stored so it returns rows from all five tables, and I create all foreign key directly in the stored, now I'm able to write code like.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 DirectSqlQuery query = DirectSqlQuery.Create("fictiousEntity", "root")